-It’s precisely this Renaissance Wo/Man approach that the program encourages that lays the ground for the students to believe in their particular way of seeing the world, and tackle all possible methods of expressing it.
-It’s such a refreshing and much needed approach, as if you look around, everything is about being an expert in one little thing.
+It’s precisely this Renaissance Wo/Man approach that the program encourages, that lays the ground for the students to believe in their particular way of seeing the world, and tackle all possible methods to express it.
+It’s such a refreshing and much needed approach, because if you look around, everything is about being an expert in one little thing.
 Humans are so capable of many things, and being multi-talented and able to fulfill each talent well should be a popular mindset.
-It’s Industrialization that has narrowed down for each person what they should excel in, which has nothing to do with actual human potential or talent but everything to do with fitting you into the work-force.
-If there’s any program that should be about being a Renaissance person, it should be a program in ideas and creativity.
+Industrialization has narrowed down what each person should excel in, which has nothing to do with actual human potential but everything to do with fitting you into the work-force.
+The MFAD program promotes and cultivates the wonderful truth that creativity is boundless in its forms, and within the individual.

 My advice to incoming students?
 Take this chance as a prized two year ticket to dream up ideas that mean something to you, and to make real those dreams.